 Jacob de Zoet arrives at Dejima with Unico Vorstenbosch, who has vowed to rid the island of the ever present corruption and embezzlement.
 And Jacob is the right aide for this; the clerk, finicky, compliant, and honest to a fault beholds a rosy future.
 Of course, his incorruptability makes him some enemies fromt he start, but among his trusted friends are translator Ogawa and Dejima’s doctor, Marinus.
 And when Jacob becomes infatuated with one of Marinus’s students, Aibagawa Orito, and seriously considers marrying her, it seems that he is on top of everything.

 Dejima island near Nagasaki was a treaty port of the Dutch, and for a long time provided the only way for the West to trade with Japan.
 The novel is set at the end of the 18th century, and it gives an apt description of the scheming and corruption that must have taken place on both sides.
 Some of the events in the novel are based on historic facts.
-Only the happenings in the Shinto shrine seem to be far fetched, but they do provide the suspense that keeps you reading.
+Only the happenings in the Shinto shrine are pretty far fetched, but they do provide the suspense that keeps you reading.